OpenAI Guts Agent Ops, Bleeds LangSmith, updates on AutoKaam

 Cost savings: Native tooling is cheaper than commercial alternatives (LangSmith, Helicone, Arize).
 For cost-sensitive Indian startups, this matters.

 Integration: OpenAI's tooling integrates with GPT-5.4 (and upcoming GPT-6) natively.
-Indian developers targeting the Indian market can offer agent products that leverage ChatGPT Go's free tier for India users.
+Indian developers targeting the Indian market can offer agent products that use ChatGPT Go's free tier for India users.

 Enterprise readiness: Sandboxing and audit features make Agents SDK viable for Indian enterprise customers (banks, insurance, healthcare) that previously required custom compliance work.